MicrosoftDocs/VBA-Docs/api/Publisher.Shape.AlternativeText.md

 ## Example

 This example sets the alternative text for the selected shape in the active document.
-This example assumes that you have a publication and that the selected shape is a picture of a duck.
+This example assumes that you have a publication in which the selected shape is a picture of a duck.

 ```vb
 Public Sub Alternative_Text()